-MidYIS confirms the quality of GCSE teaching at Malvern
+MidYIS continues to confirm the quality of GCSE teaching at Malvern

 The results achieved in the Sixth Form by Malvern College pupils in ten of the last eleven years have been significantly above those expected, with the 2017 Value Added score particularly strong.
 The lower of the two graphs shows that for 2017 Malvern College was in the top 16% of schools for adding value to both its A level and IB pupils' results.

 These results provide very robust evidence of the quality of teaching and learning within the Sixth Form at Malvern College.